gshotwell/blog/content/post/2022-01-11-ms-covid/index.en-us.md

 You can learn to thrive in the reality you inhabit, but first you have to admit that it's reality.

 The Covid-19 pandemic is going to end, but that doesn't mean that Covid is going to go away, or that your life is going to go back to what it was like in 2019.
-Many governments have shopped the idea that "vaccines will give you your life back" as a way of convincing people to get vaccinated, and while perhaps a noble lie, it's still a lie.
+Many governments have shopped the idea that "vaccines will give you your life back" as a way of convincing people to get vaccinated, and while it's true that vaccines prevent severe disease and death remarkably well, they will not magically make Covid disappear.
-Since Covid is present in dozens of animal reservoirs, and much of the world is unvaccinated, we're going to have regular introductions of new Covid variants into human populations.
+Covid is present in dozens of animal reservoirs and much of the world remains unvaccinated.
+As a result, we should expect regular introductions of new Covid variants which may avoid preexisting immunity.
 Some of these will be mild, but some of them are going to cause severe disease and loss of life.

 The rest of your life is going to be lived in a world that experiences periodic Covid outbreaks, and you're going to have to figure out a way to live in that world.